INFINITY IN A DROP

 - to obtain power and followers (Sivananda's warning; cons and pros)

 - by themselves none of these is sufficient for the development of a comprehensive science of the subjective domain

 - the last three because their aim is too limited

-- the first, because even this aim does not need comprehensiveness –– it is effective (and easier to achieve) within narrow boundaries
+- the first, because, though its aim is high, it is not wide enough: it does not need comprehensiveness –– strange enough, it is most effective (and easier to achieve) within narrow boundaries

 - in short: though the existing schools of Indian philosophy and yoga are useful for finding the Divine as well as for healing and therapy, they are by themselves not good enough to develop a genuine and comprehensive psychology

 - what is needed to make an integration of science and the Indan tradition possible?

-- a genuinely integral understanding of the whole of reality, knowledge and how they relate.
+- the first is a genuinely integral understanding of the whole of reality, knowledge and how they relate.

 - the ultimate reality, the divine, was seen as both personal and impersonal

 - the self as both eternal and non-existing

 - with Shiva and Shakti, purity and power as mutually inclusive

 - second, and obviously related to the first, a genuinely integral aim of life

 - after liberation, transformation

-- a genuinely integral methodology for inner development (and thus for education, therapy, social work, and HRD)
+- third, a good way to reach there, which includes a genuinely integral methodology for inner development (and thus for education, therapy, social work, and HRD)

 - summary and conclusion

 - one cannot fit the Indian tradition into science: its basic conception of reality is larger

 - one can fit science into the basic understanding of reality at the root of Indian thought, but: